megansmithmath/megansmithmath.Github.io/projects.md

 - Determine if class size affects college admission
 - Provide actionable insights to help increase fourth-grade math proficiency levels

 I was sought out by an analytics leader at Kaplan, Inc. and asked to speak at their Internal Tableau User Group Meeting as a guest speaker about this project.
 My 50-minute presentation provided specific insights for Kaplan analysts.
-Part of the presentation can be viewed in Tableau Public here.
+Part of the presentation can be viewed in Tableau Public [here](https://public.tableau.com/views/KTUGPresentation/Story1?:language=en-US&:display_count=n&:origin=viz_share_link){:target="blank"}.

 ---
 #### [EXCEL: Marketing Data](https://www.linkedin.com/pulse/doordash-optimizing-marketing-trends-through-data-analytics-smith/){:target="_blank"}